Final Readiness, Remediation, and Exam-Day Plan

 - One professional-practice case on handoff, privacy, consent, standards, or error reporting.

 After each stack, write the first action in ten words or fewer.
-If you cannot explain the first action briefly, you probably do not own the priority yet.
+If you cannot state the first action briefly, you do not yet own the priority.
+Re-eligibility note: ABPANC offers a Test Assured option (about $50 added at registration) that allows a free retake within the same testing window if you are unsuccessful, so plan logistics with that in mind.

 Readiness dashboard